TLC: Tables, Ladders & Chairs (2013): Main event

 In the main event, WWE Champion Randy Orton faced World Heavyweight Champion John Cena in a Tables, Ladders, and Chairs match to unify the titles as the WWE World Heavyweight Championship.
 During the match, both competitors used various weapons on each other including ladders and chairs, and attempted to retrieve the belts several times.
 Orton countered a Five Knuckle Shuffle attempt from Cena and threw him into a chair wedged in the corner but Cena instead performed a Five Knuckle Shuffle off a ladder on Orton.
 Cena then hit Orton off the apron with a ladder which sent him through a table set up at ringside.
 As Cena attempted to retrieve the belts, Orton pushed Cena off the ladder and performed an RKO on him.
 After the two brawled outside the ring, Orton hit Cena with a microphone before setting up for a Punt Kick, but Cena avoided the move and sent Orton through the Spanish announce table with an Attitude Adjustment.

 Cena attempted to retrieve the belts but Orton pushed the ladder over, leaving Cena hanging from the belts.
 Orton then hit Cena with a chair, knocking him down.
 Orton continued to hit Cena with a chair until Cena countered and drove Orton through a table set up in the corner.
 Orton retrieved a pair of handcuffs hidden under the floor and handcuffed Cena to the bottom rope before throwing the key away into the crowd.
 Cena tried to use a ladder and a chair to try and break the handcuffs as Orton set up another ladder and began to climb up.
 Cena eventually freed himself by unscrewing the turnbuckle and used the handcuffs to knock Orton off the ladder.
 Cena attempted to unhook the belts with one hand, but was unable to.
 Orton grabbed the loose rope and used it to pull Cena off the ladder, sending him head first through a table set up in the corner.
-Orton retrieved the belts, thus becoming the first ever WWE World Heavyweight Champion.
+Orton retrieved the belts, unifying the titles and becoming the WWE World Heavyweight Champion.